sematext/docs/docs/monitoring/reports-and-components.md

 - **Add Alert** - Every query can be use as an **alert query**.
 The ability to save alerts is part of the essential tools for searching, correlating and investigating logs data..
 Each alert query is visible in the Alert Rules list.

-- **Email Report** - There are E-mail and Subscription types available with time, frequency, and time range defined so your team can get automatated reports about your logs and system health.
+- **Scheduled Reports** - There are E-mail and Subscription types available with time, frequency, and time range defined so your team can get automatated reports about your logs and system health.
+Learn more about **[Scheduled Reports](/guide/scheduled-reports)**.

 - **Full Screen Mode** - Entering full screen mode brings only the component you choose into view.
 It's useful for presentations and viewing detailed info of a single component.
 All charts have zoom, crosshair, and time navigation tools with tooltips available for effective chart interaction and data analysis.